 Specifies the target platform for the program.
 Usually, you don't need to specify /MACHINE.
 LIB infers the machine type from the .obj files.
 However, in some circumstances, LIB can't determine the machine type and issues an error message.
 If such an error occurs, specify /MACHINE.
 In /EXTRACT mode, this option is for verification only.
 Use

 lib /? at the command line to see available machine types.

 Suppresses display of the LIB copyright message and version number and prevents echoing of command files.

 Displays details about the progress of the session, including names of the .obj files being added.
 The information is sent to standard output and can be redirected to a file.

 Treat warnings as errors.
-See /WX (Treat Linker Warnings as Errors) for more information.
+For more information, see /WX (Treat Linker Warnings as Errors).

 Other options apply only to specific modes of LIB.
 These options are discussed in the sections describing each mode.